David Singmaster

-David Breyer Singmaster (December 1938 – 13 February 2023) was an American-British mathematician who was emeritus professor of mathematics at London South Bank University, England.
+David Breyer Singmaster (14 December 1938 – 13 February 2023) was an American-British mathematician who was emeritus professor of mathematics at London South Bank University, England.
 He had a huge personal collection of mechanical puzzles and books of brain teasers.
 He was most famous for being an early adopter and enthusiastic promoter of the Rubik's Cube.
 His Notes on Rubik's "Magic Cube" which he began compiling in 1979 provided the first mathematical analysis of the Cube as well as providing one of the first published solutions.
 The book contained his cube notation which allowed the recording of Rubik's Cube moves, and which quickly became the standard.

 Singmaster was both a puzzle historian and a composer of puzzles, and many of his puzzles were published in newspapers and magazines.
 In combinatorial number theory, Singmaster's conjecture states that there is an upper bound on the number of times a number other than 1 can appear in Pascal's triangle.

 Career

 David Singmaster was a student at the California Institute of Technology in the late 1950s.
 His intention was to become a civil engineer, but he became interested in chemistry and then physics.
 However he was thrown out of college in his third year for "lack of academic ability".
 After a year working, he switched to the University of California, Berkeley.
 He only became really interested in mathematics in his final year when he took some courses in algebra and number theory.
 In the autumn semester, his number theory teacher Dick Lehmer posed a prize problem which Singmaster won.
 In his last semester, his algebra teacher posed a question the teacher didn't know the answer to and Singmaster solved it, eventually leading to two papers.
 He gained his PhD from Berkeley, in 1966.
 He taught at the American University of Beirut, and then lived for a while in Cyprus.

 Singmaster moved to London in 1970.
 The "Polytechnic of the South Bank" had been created from a merger of institutions in 1970, and Singmaster became a lecturer in the Department of Mathematical Sciences.
 His academic interests were in combinatorics and number theory.

 In August 1971 he joined an archaeological expedition off the coast of Sicily, acting as photographer.
 He went off course one day and noticed a timber sticking up out of the sand.
-This led to the discovery of the Marsala Punic Ship.
+This led to the discovery of the Marsala Punic Shipwreck.

 Around 1972, he attended the Istituto di Matematica in Pisa for a year having won a research scholarship.
 He was promoted to a Readership (a Research Professorship) at the South Bank Polytechnic in September 1984.
 The polytechnic college became London South Bank University in 1992, and Singmaster was the professor of mathematics at the "School of Computing, Information Systems and Mathematics".
 He retired in 1996.
 He became an honorary research fellow at University College London.
 He was designated emeritus at London South Bank University in 2020.